kailash-manasarovar/statement/docs/timeline/2024/march.md

     - [A part of the document they apparently sent](../../content/documents/gv/8.%20Receipt%20of%20something%20from%20the%20Generalitat%202%205%20March%202023.jpeg)

 - Paqui looks nervous.
+- I ask her for the content of the letter which I do not see.
 - The woman's tone is not at all friendly towards me.
+She says, oh that doesn't matter now.
-- She starts saying about how everything is too public now.
-- She starts asking me questions about what I'm saying on Twitter and reiterates that the police will need to be called.
+- She starts saying everything is too public now and that the police will need to be called.
 - I say thank God, I have been stalked for nearly 2 years, I wrote to the GV numerous times about this horrible situation where a student is being terrorized by teachers, and everyone ignored me so I would welcome the police getting involved.
 - The woman is a bit taken aback, Paqui is very nervous, but she then goes on to reiterate that I have been saying things online and the police must be called.
+- She starts asking me questions about what I'm saying on Twitter.
-- I find it very threatening, I tell her I don't like the way she is talking to me, and say that I'm not speaking to her without a lawyer present.
+- I find it very threatening, I tell her I don't like the way she is talking to me, and say that I'm not speaking to her further without a lawyer present.
 - The woman leaves.

 ## Stolen iPad